|Technologies||solar home systems (SHS) picoPV improved cookstoves (ICS)|

 For more information see energypedia.

 EnDev-Bangladesh supports the dissemination of solar home systems (SHS).
 While initially focussing on bigger systems, since 2011 EnDev is concentrating on 10-30 Wp systems (small solar home systems, SSHS).
 Systems bought from one of the 29 partner organisation of the government-owned Infrastructure Development Company Limited (IDCOL) receive a buy down grant from EnDev and other donors.
 A buy down grant per SSHS varies between USD 20-25.
-A vital market for larger SHS is almost completed: average monthly sales figures increased from 19,000 to 34,000 systems within one year from 2012 to 2013.
+A vital market for larger SHS is almost completed: average monthly sales figures increased manifold since 2012.

 PicoPV systems (1-10 Wp) are already available on the market in Bangladesh, however, poor quality products dominate and spoil the image and prospects of such systems.
 EnDev Bangladesh is introducing a results-based financing (RBF) approach to raise awareness for quality through consumer information and systematic introduction of good quality picoPV systems.
 Such systems that fulfil certain minimum quality and performance requirements will be eligible for a results-based subsidy whose amount depends on the system’s lighting performance parameters.
 Import taxes on small solar PV products have been reduced from 150% to only 35%.
 3,000 systems were sold during a field trial to test the supply chain, including kerosene vendors.